-Prior to the business combination, we adopted, and the shareholders approved, the HighPeak Energy, Inc. Long Term Incentive Plan.
-To incentivize members of management and to align the interests of members of management with the interests of our stockholders following the business combination, we continue to sponsor the LTIP.
+Prior to the HighPeak business combination, we adopted, and the shareholders approved, the HighPeak Energy, Inc. Long Term Incentive Plan.
+To incentivize members of management and to align the interests of members of management with the interests of our stockholders following the HighPeak business combination, we continue to sponsor the LTIP.
 The LTIP provides for potential grants of options, dividend equivalents, cash awards and substitute awards to our employees and service providers, as well as stock awards to our directors.
 The Board has appointed the Compensation Committee of the Board to administer the LTIP.

-Subject to adjustment in accordance with the terms of the LTIP, the Share Pool (as defined in the LTIP) is reserved and available for delivery with respect to awards under the LTIP, and 11,907,006 shares of HighPeak Energy common stock have been made available for the issuance of shares upon the exercise of incentive stock options.
-From time to time and prior to the expiration of the LTIP, the Share Pool will automatically be increased by (i) the number of shares of HighPeak Energy common stock issued pursuant to the LTIP during the immediately preceding calendar year and (ii) 13% of the number of shares of HighPeak Energy common stock that are newly issued by HighPeak Energy (other than those issued pursuant to the LTIP) during the immediately preceding calendar year.
-In May 2021, the Share Pool was increased to 12,047,866 shares of HighPeak Energy common stock.
+Subject to adjustment in accordance with the terms of the LTIP, the Share Pool (as defined in the LTIP) is reserved and available for delivery with respect to awards under the LTIP), and 11,907,006 shares of HighPeak Energy common stock have been made available for the issuance of shares upon the exercise of incentive stock options.
+On January 1, 2021 and January 1 of each calendar year occurring thereafter and prior to the expiration of the LTIP, the Share Pool will automatically be increased by (i) the number of shares of HighPeak Energy common stock issued pursuant to the LTIP during the immediately preceding calendar year and (ii) 13% of the number of shares of HighPeak Energy common stock that are newly issued by HighPeak Energy (other than those issued pursuant to the LTIP) during the immediately preceding calendar year.

-In connection with the business combination, we granted the following options (the "Options") to purchase shares of HighPeak Energy common stock to our executive officers: 5,953,495 to Mr. Hightower, 1,250,000 to Mr. Hollis, and 650,000 to Mr. Woodard.
+In connection with the HighPeak business combination, we granted the following options (the "Options") to purchase shares of HighPeak Energy common stock to our executive officers: 5,953,495 to Mr. Hightower, 1,250,000 to Mr. Hollis, and 650,000 to Mr. Woodard.
 The Option granted to Mr. Hightower was fully vested as of the date of grant.
 The Options granted to Messrs.
 Hollis and Woodard vest in three equal installments: one-third on the date of grant, one-third on the first anniversary of the date of grant, and one-third on the second anniversary of the date of grant, subject to the Named Executive Officers continuous employment through each such vesting date.
-Pursuant to the award agreements unvested options will accelerate on a change in control as described in more detail below under the section titled "-Additional Narrative Disclosure-Potential Payments Upon Termination or Change in Control."
+Pursuant to the award agreements unvested options will accelerate on a change in control as described in more detail below under the section titled "- Additional Narrative Disclosure-Potential Payments Upon Termination or Change in Control."